AmenAnthem/speedrun-notes-reloaded/others/marathon-notes.md

 ## Options
 There are a few options to set to save some time during the run:
 - Increase lives: Running out of lives uses up a continue.
-Each use of a continue wastes about 2 seconds.
+Each use of a continue wastes about 2 additional seconds to using a life.
-- Using a live wastes about 4 seconds.
+- Using a life wastes about 3 seconds.
 - Lower difficulty: Lowers enemy damage => lowers use of lives => lowers use of continues.
 - Rest is kept as-is.

 ## Character choice
 - Sister Magpie is top-tier, see [character tier list](../guides/character-tier-list.md).
-- Most important stats are Weapon DPS and movement speed, both of which are top tier for her.
+- Most important stats are weapon DPS and movement speed, both of which are top tier for her.

 # Actual run
 Intro cutscene and mission briefing are skipped.